dshawul/NebulaSEM/paper/paper.md

 NebulaSEM achieves scalability on supercomputers through a combination of coarse- and fine-grained parallelism.
 The Message Passing Interface (MPI) is employed for distributed computing, while directive-based threading libraries such as OpenMP for CPUs and OpenACC for GPUs optimize fine-grained parallelism, minimizing communication overhead.
+Details of parallelization of the linear system of equations solvers, such as the preconditioned gradient solver, can be found in [@abdi9].
+In addition, NebulaSEM implements a unique approach of asynchronous parallelization that is not commonly found in CFD applications.

+Efficient GPU implementation of dGSEM is achieved through offloading of all field computations to the GPU [@abdi8], using a memory pool to recycle memory previously allocated memory by fields that went out of scope, utilization of managed memory to simplify the data transfer logic between CPU and GPU etc.

 # Showcases
+We showcase the capabilities of NebulaSEM through two example applications:

+a) Generic CFD Application:
+We employ the Pressure-Implicit Splitting of Operators (PISO) solver for incompressible fluid flow to solve the Pitz-Daily problem [@pitz1983], utilizing the Smagornisky-Lilly large eddy simulation.
+The instantaneous velocity profiles are depicted in \autoref{fig:pitz-daily}.

+b) Atmospheric Simulation:
-We demonstrate the capabilities of NebulaSEM using two example applications: a) as a generic CFD application depicted in \autoref{fig:pitz-daily} b) as a non-hydrostatic dynamical core for atmospheric simulation \autoref{fig:srtb}.
+NebulaSEM can serve as a non-hydrostatic dynamical core for atmospheric simulation.
+To evaluate the dynamical core, we solve the rising thermal bubble problem [@robert1993] using the non-hydrostatic Euler equations solver.
+The test involves adaptive mesh refinement and discontinuous Galerkin spectral element discretization with polynomial order of 4.
+The result is depicted in \autoref{fig:srtb}

 ![Simulation results for the Pitz-Daily problem [@pitz1983] that aims to evaluate the effect of combustion on mixing layer growth.
 A snapshot of large eddy simulation (LES) results using finite-volume method of NebulaSEM is presented.